-Cancellations & Rescheduling: Please note that if the survey is cancelled by the customer for any reason after the instruction has been agreed, the customer will be liable to pay 50% of the original quote less any travel costs.
+Please note that if the survey is cancelled by the customer for any reason after the instruction has been agreed upon, the customer will be liable to pay 50% of the original quote, less any travel costs.
 If a cancellation is made less than 48 hours before the survey, then the client will be liable for the full fee.

 If the survey is required to be rescheduled, then the deposit will be held until the survey is carried out.

 4.3 In the event of persistent non-payment, 28 days after the issue of a Final Demand, the matter will be referred to a professional debt collection agency without further warning, with the following surcharges:

 a.
 Interest shall be payable on all sums owing and unpaid at a monthly rate of 8% over Barclays